 Historically, the nuclear industry’s formal safety analysis has focused on design basis accidents (DBAs)—the carefully chosen scenarios for which a plant’s response is explicitly demonstrated in advance.
 However, when we examine the accidents that have shaped public perception of nuclear risk, a different pattern becomes apparent.

-None of the significant nuclear accidents started as textbook design basis accidents that unfolded neatly within their expected parameters.
+None of the significant nuclear accidents began as textbook design-basis accidents that unfolded neatly within their expected parameters.
 Instead, they originated from anticipated operational occurrences, equipment malfunctions, operational transients, loss of support functions, maintenance vulnerabilities, or external disturbances that initially fell into the realm of ordinary plant behavior.
 What transformed these situations into severe events was their escalation.

 The critical takeaway is that the levels of defense-in-depth, which are often treated analytically as separate, do not remain truly independent when under stress.
 Shared dependencies, common-cause failures, environmental impacts, operator workload, instrumentation degradation, loss of power, flooding, overheating, and organizational pressures create connections between protection levels that traditional safety models typically keep distinct.
 Once these connections emerge, barriers can fail simultaneously rather than sequentially.